vicha-w/F4D/README.md

 # Fluka for Docker

+**This repo is no longer active.
+Fluka is now updated with Python 3, so distros with Python 2 is no longer needed for Fluka to work.
+See https://github.com/flukadocker/F4D/pull/4#issuecomment-1475968541 for more info.**

+**If you would like to install Fluka via F4D, please refer to installation instructions at https://github.com/flukadocker/F4D/.**

 Original scripts by V. Boccone, A. Fontana, D. Horváth

 These scripts allow to install and run Fluka (provided by www.fluka.org) and Flair2 inside a Docker container in any OS where Docker can be installed.
 The idea is derived by the scripts developed and maintained by V. Boccone at [https://github.com/drbokko/fedora_27-fluka](https://github.com/drbokko/fedora_27-fluka).